 Learn how to justify and select projects and how stakeholders influence projects.
 Develop requirements necessary to define project scope and create a list of tasks necessary to accomplish the scope.
 Create effective communication plans and assign responsibilities.
 Today’s fast track business and global environment places emphasis on how to increase project production efficiency with limited available resources.
 Gain an understanding of fundamentals of project planning with the use of scheduling software.
-Establish project requirements, objectives and goals before defining the total project scope with the use of a Work Breakdown Structure (WBS).
+Establish project requirements, objectives, and goals before defining the total project scope with the use of a Work Breakdown Structure (WBS).
 A project plan then can formally be created with the use of project software.
-This course uses a simulation project—a Project Plan for student to develop together with the lecturer in the classroom as the basis in part for determining both final grade and mastery of key project management practices.
+This course uses a simulation project: students will develop a Project Plan, together with the class lecturer, as the basis in part for determining both final grade and mastery of key project management practices.

 |Project Practicum with Multiple Projects

 Managing multiple projects presents different and additional challenges when compared with the management of a single project.
-This advanced hands-on course builds on the project managers’ previously acquired knowledge and skills in the areas of scope, time, cost, risk, human resources, leadership, and teambuilding through a combination of videos, discussions, and team-based learning exercises.
-This capstone course lets you put into practice the project process groups and knowledge areas that are outlined in the Project Management Body of Knowledge Guide (PMBOK® Guide) and expands it to those required to management multiple projects.
-These skills include delivering appropriate and timely communications and advanced effectively management skills to oversee: multiple stakeholders; task prioritization; and efficient resource allocation.
+This advanced, hands-on course builds on the project managers’ previously acquired knowledge and skills in the areas of scope, time, cost, risk, human resources, leadership, and teambuilding through a combination of videos, discussions, and team-based learning exercises.
+This capstone course lets you put into practice the project process groups and knowledge areas that are outlined in the Project Management Body of Knowledge Guide (PMBOK® Guide) and expands it to those required to manage multiple projects.
+These skills include delivering appropriate and timely communications and advanced effective management skills to oversee: multiple stakeholders, task prioritization, and efficient resource allocation.
 We explore scheduling techniques to balance resource utilization with project risks and desired responsiveness that lead to a schedule that ensures optimal stakeholder satisfaction.
-The basics of Portfolio Management, Program Management, and Scrum of Scrum Agile project management techniques are also covered.
+The basics of Portfolio Management, Program Management, and Scrum of Agile project management techniques are also covered.

-The Marketing & Communications Executive Certificate is expedited together by MIU Division of Continuing Education and UC Irvine Division of Continuing Education.
+The Project Management Executive Certificate is expedited together by MIU Division of Continuing Education and UC Irvine Division of Continuing Education.